thomasjbradley/markbot/README.md

     search:
       - 'querySelector'
       - 'addEventListener'
+      # Using a slightly different syntax you can create warnings that don’t prevent the user from submitting
+      - check: 'querySelectorAll'
+        type: 'warning'

     # Regex searches on the file for confirming certain things don’t exist
     # If given an array, the second argument can be a custom error message
     searchNot:
       - 'document.write\('
       - ['console.log\(', 'The `console.log()` function should not be left in your code after you’ve finished debugging']
+      # Warnings work too!
+      - check: 'console.log\('
+        message: 'The `console.log()` function should not be left in your code after you’ve finished debugging'
+        type: 'warning'

     # Confirm that the code file has less than or equal to this many lines
     maxLines: 4